Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Conclusion

 \section{Conclusion}

-In this work we have presented a model of xanthophyll cycle mediated non-photochemical quenching in \Nanno, which can both accurately describe the short and intermediate time-scale \NPQtau\ response of \Nanno\ to high-light stress and the accompanying changes in xanthophyll concentrations.
-Employing a combination of experiments and modelling, we have unravelled the photoprotective roles of the xanthophylls together with LHCX1.
-From this we have suggested a three-state model for intermediate time-scale photoprotection in \Nanno, where zeaxanthin acts as a primary quencher, with antheraxanthin acting as a intermediate time ``memory'' of high-light stress, facilitating rapid response to fluctuations in light levels, and violaxanthin deactivating quenching under low-light conditions.
-We have also been able to estimate the chlorophyll excitation lifetime on active quenching proteins as less than $\sim$10 ps, as well as the relative abundance of LHCX1 in the thylakoid membrane.
-Evidence for zeaxanthin-dependent but LHCX1-independent ``qZ'' quenching has also been found, although its contribution to NPQ appears to be much smaller than that of LHCX1-dependent ``qE'' quenching.
+In this work, we have presented a model of xanthophyll cycle mediated non-photochemical quenching in \Nanno, which can both accurately describe the short and intermediate timescale \NPQtau\ responses of \Nanno\ to HL stress and the accompanying changes in xanthophyll concentrations.
+Employing a combination of experiments and modelling we have developing a deeper understanding of the photoprotective roles of the xanthophylls together with LHCX1.
+From this we have suggested a three-state model for short time-scale photoprotection in \Nanno, where the zeaxanthin-LHCX1 system acts as the primary quencher, with antheraxanthin acting as a short-term ``memory'' of HL stress capable of facilitating rapid response to fluctuations in light levels, and violaxanthin deactivating quenching under low-light conditions.
+This adds to the established picture of xanthophyll composition correlating for long-term memory of light-exposure.\cite{Demmig-Adams2022} Although we cannot conclusively identify the qE quencher, PX/QX, we can say that LHCX1 is an essential component of this system.
+We have also been able to estimate the chlorophyll excitation lifetime on active quenching proteins as less than $\sim$10 ps, as well as the relative abundance of quenchers in the thylakoid membrane.
+Evidence for zeaxanthin-dependent but LHCX1-independent qZ quenching has also been found, although its contribution to NPQ appears to be much smaller than that of LHCX1-dependent qE quenching.
+However, the propotion of qE or qZ contributions are going to vary depending on the species \cite{Demmig-Adams2023}.
 In order to implement a similar model of NPQ for use in vascular plants, more components need to be incorporated such as quenching due to lutein and state transitions,\cite{litvin2016,Vieler2012,llansola-portoles2017} which are not present in \Nanno.
-However, we believe the model presented here provides a basis for building a quantitative model of plant NPQ responses, which are mediated by the same xanthophyll cycle.
+However, we believe the model presented here provides a basis for building a quantitative model of NPQ responses for plants and other photosynthetic organisms, which are mediated by the same xanthophyll cycle.